leocarten/leocarten/README.md

 ## 👋 Hi there

-I'm Leo, a software engineer with an interest in Full Stack development and machine learning!
+I'm Leo, a young, talented, and curious software engineer with an interests in Full Stack development and Machine Learning!

 ## ✏️ About me